SC261 - ROADM Technologies and Network Applications

 Short Course Description:

-In the past few years optical transmission platforms around the world have aggressively adopted Reconfigurable Optical Add-Drop Multiplexer (ROADM) technology.
-This technology is now firmly integrated into the product lines and roadmaps of transport systems and carriers with deployment of more than $1 billion of ROADM transport in the last year.
-This represents a groundbreaking commercial technology transformation of transparent optical routing displacing electrical grooming equipment for the first time on such a wide scale.
-Despite the commercial success, substantial confusion has surrounded this technology.
-This is largely because (a) the ROADM market is poorly defined since it may mean a subsystem or a system, neither of which have market-accepted minimum functionalities; (b) the lack of a clear market definition has been exploited to promote competing technologies driven by different commercial interests; and (c) there continues to be technology innovation that improves flexibility of these systems.
-This course will give a historical perspective of how this technology evolved, the numerous network benefits derived, and how those benefits depend on the functionality of the technology employed.
+In the past decade optical transmission platforms around the world have aggressively adopted Reconfigurable Optical Add-Drop Multiplexer (ROADM) technology.
+This technology is now firmly integrated into the product lines and roadmaps of transport systems worldwide, including carrier deployments of more than $1 billion of ROADM-packet transport in the last year.
+This represents a groundbreaking technology transformation of transparent optical switching displacing electrical grooming equipment on an extremely wide scale.
+Despite the commercial success, confusion has surrounded this technology because the architecture and ROADM market has evolved over the last decade to improve deficiencies as well as extend it to cover different topologies and applications.
+There continues to be technology innovation that expands the capacity and flexibility of these systems.
+This course will give a historical perspective of how this technology evolved, the numerous network benefits driving commercial adoption, and how those benefits depend on the functionality of the technology employed.
 Finally, the course will describe how these technologies are being integrated into WDM systems and what types of networks most fully leverage the new capabilities to provide network value.

 Short Course Benefits: